 Choosing a natural ant killer is the best ant removal strategy if you have children and pets at home.

-Here are 3 effective, non-toxic pest control methods that can stop an ant problem in its tracks.
+Here are 3 effective, non-toxic pest control methods that can stop ants in their tracks.

 Spray peppermint soap shavings mixed in water from a squirt bottle directly on the little marchers to stop them in their tracks.
-Wipe up any lingering incentive for followers by removing all traces of the little black ants with damp paper towels.
+Wipe up any lingering incentive for followers by removing all traces of ants with damp paper towels.

 The biggest plus here is that